Why Metrics Matter in Property Management

 Track All These Metrics Automatically

-HomeManager's dashboard gives you real-time visibility into occupancy, collections, maintenance, and profitability—across all your properties.
+HomeManager's dashboard gives you real-time visibility into occupancy, collections, maintenance, and profitability.

 See HomeManager AnalyticsHow Often Should You Review These Metrics?

-- Daily: Collection rate (especially in the first 10 days of the month)
+- Daily: Collection rate (especially in the first 10 days)

 - Weekly: Occupancy changes, new vacancies